telia-oss/terraform-aws-secure-baseline/README.md

+#Secure-baseline module

+This module enables basic security services in AWS.

 | AWS Config Rule name | Description |
 | --- | --- |
 | eip_attached | A Config rule that checks whether all Elastic IP addresses that are allocated to a VPC are attached to EC2 instances or in-use elastic network interfaces (ENIs). |